BlessingNehohwa/Data-Science-Mini-Real-World-Projects-Python/README.md

 # Data-Science-Minor-Projects-Python

+### Introduction to Data Analysis project
+This analyis is based on the King County Seattle House Sales Its a dataset of homes sold between May 2014 - May 2015 It shows all introductory steps to analysisng a data set

+**[Data Science Basic Analysis- House Sales in King County, USA](https://github.com/BlessingNehohwa/Data-Science-Minor-Projects-Python/blob/main/Data%20Science%20Basic%20Analysis-%20House%20Sales%20in%20King%20County%2C%20USA.ipynb
+).**

 ### 1. USA Unemployment spatial data analysis
 Among the most commonly used charts in geographic data is the geostatistical map.
 It is a form of graphic in because we use color to depict facts of an identifying characteristic in relation to its place — for example, the labor participation rate in each region.
 August 2022 data